Take up a flexible law degree that works for you

 As a guide, full-time students generally undertake four subjects per semester and part-time students undertake two subjects per semester.

-To complete the requirements of the Juris Doctor, students must successfully complete eighteen core (compulsory) topics and six option topics chosen from the study areas of: Applied Law; Commercial Law; International Law; and Research Paper.
+To complete the requirements of the Juris Doctor, students must successfully complete seventeen core (compulsory) and six option topics chosen from the study areas of: Applied Law; Commercial Law; International Law; and Research Paper.